Red light running

 Many jurisdictions treat automated enforcement citations just like parking tickets in that the registered owner is liable.
 Similarly, just as parking tickets do not result in points or are not recorded on a driver's record, many jurisdictions do not assess points or make a record of automated enforcement citations.

-- 138 communities have speed camera programs as of November 2014.
-This includes statewide work zone programs in Illinois, Maryland and Washington.
+- 134 communities have speed camera programs as of May 2015.
+This includes statewide work zone programs in Illinois, Maryland, Oregon and Washington.

 The following map and table summarize automated enforcement laws in each state and the District of Columbia.